Property tax info and payments

-If you recently purchased the property, you are responsible for the property taxes; therefore, you must pay the full amount on the bill and apply for the grant (if eligible) by the due date.
+If you have purchased the property, you are responsible for the property taxes; therefore, you must pay the full amount on the bill and apply for the grant (if eligible) by the due date.
 Legal representatives for buyers and sellers of property normally adjust the purchase/sale price to account for the property taxes that are the responsibility of either the buyer or seller.

 If you are the new owner and are going to claim the home owner grant, you will need to provide a copy of your Form A Freehold Title Transfer showing your name on title.
 This Form A is found in the paperwork from the sale of the property, or from your legal representative.

 No, apply for the grant online or complete the application attached to the bottom of your tax notice and send to City Hall.
 Your financial institution will send the payment portion separately.
 Please see Home Owner Grant for more information.

 Important: City of Kelowna is not responsible for errors made by financial institutions.
 You will be charged a provincially-legislated, non-discretionary 10% penalty on the grant amount if the application form is not received at City Hall by the property tax due date.
 Check your tax notice for the exact date.
-You will be charged an additional 5% penalty on the grant amount if the application form is not received at City Hall before the first working day after the civic holiday August.

 All property owners are notified of tax levies.
 Keep the tax notice for your records.
 If you qualify for the home owner grant, be sure to claim it as the financial institution will not claim the grant for you.